curityio/kubernetes-training/3-curity-identity-server/README.md

 172.20.0.5 admin.testcluster.example login.testcluster.example
 ```

+## Enable the DevOps Dashboard

+Navigate to the `resources/curity/idsvr-final` folder and locate the `devops-dashboard.xml` configuration.\

+## Deployment Details

+The example deployment provides a basis for a deployment pipeline and some further details are summarized next.

 ### Pipeline Ready Deployment

 The Helm deployment subsitutes environment variables for placeholders like `#{PARAMETER}` in XML configuration files.\